RootMyTV/RootMyTV.github.io/README.md

 It also
-provides some Luna IPC services which may be useful for jailbroken app development, including the ability to run shell commans as root.
+provides some Luna IPC services which may be useful for jailbroken app development, including the ability to run shell commands as root.